astropy/astropy/docs/table/access_table.rst

 The code below shows accessing the table columns as a |TableColumns| object, getting the column names, table metadata, and number of table rows.
-The table metadata is an ordered dictionary (OrderedDict_) by default.
+The table metadata is a dictionary (dict) by default.
 ::

   >>> t.columns